 Chicago Investment Advisor Indicted on Fraud Charges for Allegedly Swindling Clients Out of $683,000

-The conviction was announced by John R. Lausch, Jr., United States Attorney for the Northern District of Illinois; James M. Gibbons, Special Agent-in-Charge of the U.S. Immigration and Customs Enforcement’s Homeland Security Investigations in Chicago; and Kathy A. Enstrom, Special Agent-in-Charge of the IRS Criminal Investigation Division in Chicago.
-The government is represented by Assistant U.S. Attorneys Richard M. Rothblatt and Sean J.B.
-Franzblau.
+The indictment was announced by John R. Lausch, Jr., United States Attorney for the Northern District of Illinois; and Douglas Zloto, Special Agent-in-Charge of the U.S. Secret Service Chicago Field Office.
+Valuable assistance was provided by the U.S. Securities and Exchange Commission.
+The government is represented by Assistant U.S. Attorney Brian Havey.